edgio-docs/edgio-docs/guides/applications/v7/security/access_rules.md

     -   **Present:** If a request includes the `Content-Type` header, then {{ PRODUCT_SECURITY }} will compare its value against the list of allowed values.

         -   **Match Found:** If a request's `Content-Type` header matches a media type defined by this option, then it will proceed to the next security check within this threat assessment.
-        -   **Match Not Found:** If a request's `Content-Type` header does not match a media type defined by this option, then {{ PRODUCT_SECURITY }} will consider this a violation of this access rule and enforce the security policy (e.g., alert or block) defined within your [Security App configuration](/applications/security/security_applications#enforcement-mode).
+        -   **Match Not Found:** If a request's `Content-Type` header does not match a media type defined by this option, then {{ PRODUCT_SECURITY }} will consider this a violation of this access rule and enforce the security policy (e.g., alert or block) defined within your [Security Application configuration](/applications/security/security_applications#enforcement-mode).
 -   Add a media type by typing it and then pressing `ENTER`.
 -   Media types are case-insensitive.